TSA officers are quitting as a funding standoff forces them to staff airports without pay

 “It's just exhausting.
 Every day it just feels like this weight gets heavier and heavier on us,” Cameron Cochems, a local TSA union leader in Boise, Idaho, told The Associated Press.

-TSA workers have spent nearly half of the past 170 days with their earnings suspended — 43 days last fall during the longest government shutdown on record, four days earlier this year during a brief lapse in funding, and now 35 days and counting during the current shutdown, which only affects Homeland Security.
-Airport screeners have to keep working because they are the federal employees whose duties are deemed essential.
+Airport screeners have spent nearly half of the past 170 days with their paychecks held up by politics — 43 days last fall during the longest government shutdown in history, four days earlier this year during a brief funding lapse, and now 35 days and counting during the current shutdown, which affects only the Department of Homeland Security.
+They are considered essential so have to keep showing up for work whether they get paid or not.

 Cochems, who has worked as a TSA agent for more than four years and is vice president of his regional American Federation of Government Employees chapter, said the number of resignations likely doesn't fully capture the extent of the agency's personnel challenges.
 He thinks many more officers would already have walked away in a stronger job market.